SaurabhLinge/To-do-list/README.md

 Once you've added your information to the template, delete this file and rename the `README-template.md` file to `README.md`.
 That will make it show up as your repository's README file.

-## Submitting your solution

-Submit your solution on the platform for the rest of the community to see.
-Follow our ["Complete guide to submitting solutions"](https://medium.com/frontend-mentor/a-complete-guide-to-submitting-solutions-on-frontend-mentor-ac6384162248) for tips on how to do this.

-Remember, if you're looking for feedback on your solution, be sure to ask questions when submitting it.
-The more specific and detailed you are with your questions, the higher the chance you'll get valuable feedback from the community.